-SOPs for Calves & Weaning Navel Disinfection (Dipping) ☐ Yes The navels of new-born calves must be dipped in an appropriate disinfectant per the M20 /10 ☐ No herd veterinarian as soon as possible after birth.
-The navels should be dipped a N/A second time after 12 to 18 hours, unless directed otherwise by the veterinarian.
-Colostrum for Calves For both heifer and bull calves: ☐ It is vital that each new-born calf receives adequate, quality colostrum (2-4) quarts) from its dam, from another fresh cow, or from a frozen or dried ☐ Yes colostrum source as soon as possible after birth, and no later than within the M21 /50 No first 6 to 8 hours of life.
-N/A The frozen or dried colostrum source must supply a minimum of 100 grams of IgG per dose.
+Navel Disinfection (Dipping) Yes M20 The navels of new-born calves must be dipped in an appropriate disinfectant per the No /10 IVIZU herd veterinarian as soon as possible after birth.
+The navels should be dipped a N/A 710 second time after 12 to 18 hours, unless directed otherwise by the veterinarian.
+11// Colostrum for Calves For both heifer and bull calves: It is vital that each new-born calf receives adequate, quality colostrum (2-4 quarts) from its dam, from another fresh cow, or from a frozen or dried Yes M21 colostrum source as soon as possible after birth, and no later than within the first 6 to 8 hours of life.
+No /50 N/A The frozen or dried colostrum source must supply a minimum of 100 grams of IgG per dose.
 Records must show that purchased calves have received colostrum as set out above.
 Thermal Environment Proper precautions must be taken to prevent and manage hypothermia in young calves.
-While healthy young calves can tolerate low air temperatures, newborn ☐ Yes animals, calves that have been transported or deprived of food, and sick calves are M22 /3 ☐ No all particularly susceptible to hypothermia.
-N/A ☐ Hypothermia and additional stress must be avoided in well-ventilated, unheated buildings by the use of thick, dry bedding and by preventing drafts. ☐ Sick calves must be provided artificial heat if ambient conditions warrant.
-Lighting Calves must not be kept in total darkness.
-To meet their behavioral and physiological needs, appropriate natural or ☐ Yes artificial lighting must be provided.
-Where provided, artificial lighting must M23 /3 ☐ No function for a period at least equivalent to the period of natural light normally N/A available between 9 a.m. and 5 p.m. ☐ Suitable lighting (fixed or portable) must be available to allow the calves to be inspected at any time.
-Pre-Weaning All calves must receive milk or milk replacer twice per day, through the first 5 weeks of life, unless otherwise recommended by the attending veterinarian. ☐ Yes Note: see FW6 "Access to Water" also.
-M24 /3 No If a teat system of calf feeding is used, teats must be arranged so that the □ N/A calf's neck is positioned horizontally or with a slight upward tilt. ☐ After 7 days, the un-weaned calves must have unlimited access to palatable starter feed.
-Weaning ☐ Calves must not be weaned before 5 weeks of age; and Calves must not be weaned until they are eating adequate quantities of calf ☐ Yes starter or dry hay consistently (at least 1.5 lbs. of a calf starter ration or dry /25 M25 No hay per calf per day).
-N/A ☐ The removal of calves from pens into social groups must not coincide with weaning.
-Both of these procedures are stressful to the animals and hence

-All calves must be group-housed by 8 weeks of age unless recommended otherwise
+While healthy young calves can tolerate low air temperatures, newborn animals, calves that have been transported or deprived of food, and sick calves are Yes M22 all particularly susceptible to hypothermia.
+No /3 Hypothermia and additional stress must be avoided in well-ventilated, N/A unheated buildings by the use of thick, dry bedding and by preventing drafts. ☐ Sick calves must be provided artificial heat if ambient conditions warrant.
+Lighting Calves must not be kept in total darkness. ☐ To meet their behavioral and physiological needs, appropriate natural or Vaa Maa artificial lighting must be provided.
+Where provided, artificial lighting must Yes /3 M23 function for a period at least equivalent to the period of natural light normally No 13 available between 9 a.m. and 5 p.m.
+N/A ☐ Suitable lighting (fixed or portable) must be available to allow the calves to be inspected at any time.
+Pre-Weaning All calves must receive milk or milk replacer twice per day, through the first 5 weeks of life, unless otherwise recommended by the attending veterinarian.
+Yes M24 Note: see FW6 "Access to Water" also.
+No /3 If a teat system of calf feeding is used, teats must be arranged so that the N/A calf's neck is positioned horizontally or with a slight upward tilt.
+After 7 days, the un-weaned calves must have unlimited access to palatable starter feed.
+Weaning ☐ Calves must not be weaned before 5 weeks of age; and Calves must not be weaned until they are eating adequate quantities of calf ., N40 E starter or dry hay consistently (at least 1.5 lbs. of a calf starter ration or dry Yes /O.F M25 hay per calf per day).
+No /25 The removal of calves from pens into social groups must not coincide with N/A weaning.
+Both of these procedures are stressful to the animals and hence they must be carried out separately.
+Group Housing Yes M26 All calves must be group-housed by 8 weeks of age unless recommended otherwise No /3 by the herd veterinarian.
+N/A Transport of Calves Newborn calves must not be moved off the farm unless/ until: ☐ They have received adequate colostrum as noted above; Yes M27 They are eating well, i.e. suckling and drinking unaided; No /3 ☐ They can walk easily and without assistance; N/A ☐ Their coats are dry; and ☐ The transport carrier is clean, dry, and comfortable.